 A tumor is an abnormal growth of body tissue.
 Tumors can be cancerous (malignant) or noncancerous (benign).

 In general, tumors occur when cells divide and grow excessively in the body.
-Normally, cell growth and division is strictly controlled.
+Normally, the body controls cell growth and division.
 New cells are created to replace older ones or to perform new functions.
 Cells that are damaged or no longer needed die to make room for healthy replacements.

 If the balance of cell growth and death is disturbed, a tumor may form.

 Problems with the body's immune system can lead to tumors.
 Tobacco causes more deaths from cancer than any other environmental substance.
-Other causes include:
+Other risk factors for cancer include:

 Types of tumors known to be caused by viruses are: